 - the bankrupt or person confirms receipt of correspondence previously sent by mail or email.

-2.7 If this evidence is not available, a trustee should make a written record (file note or similar) to document the decision identifying the potential offence and the reasons why the matter was not referred to Regulation and Enforcement.
+2.8 If this evidence is not available, a trustee or administrator should make a written record (file note or similar) to document the decision identifying the potential offence and the reasons why the matter was not referred to R&E.

 Statement of affairs